fabiolnh/ddd/README.md

     * OBS: Take care to not use Domain Service for everything.
 4) **Aggregate**: Is is the relashionship of Domain Objects (Entities and Value Objects) leadered by an Root Entity.
     * Ex: Account -> Account (Aggregate Root, Entity), Name (VO), Email (VO), Cpf (VO), CarPlate (VO)
+    * OBS:
-    * OBS: One aggregate can reference another aggregate
+      * One aggregate can reference another aggregate
-    * OBS: The entity always will be a part of an Aggregate
+      * The entity always will be a part of an Aggregate
-    * OBS: There is the Aggregate Root (
+      * There is the Aggregate Root (
-    * OBS: Create little aggregates.
+      * Create little aggregates.
-    * OBS: Reference it with identities (IDs)
+      * Reference it with identities (IDs)
-    * OBS: When you feel that the aggregate is big,
+      * When you feel that the aggregate is big,
-    * OBS: Aggregates dos not have to reflect the database.
+      * Aggregates dos not have to reflect the database.
 They are different things.
 5) **Repositories**: Do the persistence of aggregates.
 It should return the Entity, too.

 #### Strategic Modeling